Breaking Free From Our Compulsion to Comply

 Inconsistent or faulty caregiving

 Sometimes the caregiver isn’t able to respond to the child.
 This is normal but can cause distress for the child.
 The damage is often not long lasting and can be repaired with further responsiveness.
 However, Brandchaft claims that some of those in a caregiving role are not consistently and reliably able to respond to the needs of the developing child.
 In this situation, the child can no longer take for granted the connection to the caregiver.
 This is the most important thing in the world for the child; even if the connection is to an abusive caregiver.
 In order to maintain this essential connection, the child will start responding to the needs of the adult.
+A similar thing can happen when there is a strong focus on evaluation in the family.

 This seems like the only way to elicit the responsiveness it craves.
 If this successfully starts to restore this needed connection, the child will quickly embrace this new behaviour.
 In essence, the child forestalls its own development for the sake of attachment.